circle-interactive/civicrm-api/README.md

 This code is intended to be used outside of a CiviCRM deployment environment.
 As such, the codebase adheres to PSR-12 coding standards instead of Drupal/Wordpress/CiviCRM coding standards.

+## Installation

+To install the library, run the following command:

+`composer require circle-interactive/civicrm-api`

 ## Requirements

 1. The CiviCRM server **must** be running on v5.36 or later.